diegocasillas/toripolliisi/README.md

   <h2 align="center">OUAS's Discord bot</h2>
 </div>

 **Toripolliisi** is a lovely bot that lives in the Discord server of the Oulu University of Applied Sciences.
-He plays music, greets you, answers your questions and he's learning to do more cool and funny things!
+He plays music, greets you, tells jokes, answers your questions and he's learning to do more cool and funny things!

 ## Requirements